 "So what is?"
 Hiromi demanded, sensing she had somehow misjudged this kind guy in front of her.
 "What do you need from him and why now?"

 "I'll let him answer that."
 Deep blue met pale gray.
-"Hiwatari Kai, do you remember a ten-year-old boy with wavy black hair, eyes the same shade as mine, wearing a dark green shirt while owning a dark blue beyblade which is constantly used for practicing?"
+"Hiwatari Kai, do you remember a ten-year-old boy with wavy black hair, eyes the same shade as mine, wearing a dark green shirt while owning a dark blue beyblade that is constantly used for practicing?"

 "No. Should I?"